MI6-Pikes00/CY-Shop/README.md

 # CY-Shop

-Ceci est notre projet d'informatique de fin de semestre dans le cadre de notre cursus de préIng1 MIM à CY Tech.
+This is our end-of-semester IT project as part of our pre-Eng1 MIM course at CY Tech.

 ## Summary
 - [Content](#Content) Explain what the project is.